noviirna/spotify-playlist-dating-redflag-analysis/README.md

 - **Generative AI**: This demonstrates direct SDK integration and my skills in prompt engineering, using System Instructions, parameter configurations and specific prompt to ensure the output is structured, relevant and reliable.
 - **Web Scraping (Selenium)**: This was a challenge!
-It showcases dynamic data acquisition by automating browser interaction and actively intercepting network calls—not just scraping static pages.
+It showcases dynamic data acquisition by automating browser interaction and actively intercepting network calls, not just scraping static pages, whic is more technically challenging approach.
 - **Python 3**: The entire data pipeline and application logic are built using modern Python 3.

 -----

 ## Rationale: Why didn't I just use the Spotify API?

 That's a great question!
 I know the easiest route would've been to grab the data using the official Spotify API, but I  intentionally decided against it.

 This project is a first-time exploration into data acquisition.
 I wanted to challenge myself (and showcase my skills) by using the Python Selenium library to perform dynamic scraping.

-That means I set up the code to actively listen to and intercept network calls as the playlist loads.
+That means I set up the code to actively listen to and intercept network calls as the playlist web page loads.

 It was a deliberate technical choice to demonstrate real-world skills in dynamic scraping and network traffic analysis in Python, proving I can handle more than just standard API consumption.

 -----